 How Barry made this shot: Denver’s City and County Building has traditionally been illuminated at Christmas time by a striking lighting display.
 Because of the size of the large building, most photographs made of the building are made from a distance.
 This photograph was shot on a ledge outside a window on one of the building’s upper floors.
 To make this photograph, Barry asked for and was given permission and an escort accompanied him remaining with him throughout the shoot.
 A Gitzo tripod-mounted Nikon DSLR with a 16mm f/2.8 fisheye lens was used to capture the entire building.
 Exposure was five seconds at f/8 and ISO 400.

-Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography that’s out-of-print but new copies are available for $21.88 or used copies for giveaway prices—less than four bucks—from Amazon, as I write this.
+Along with Pulitzer Prize-winning photographer Barry Staver, I’m co-author of Better Available Light Digital Photography that’s available from Amazon for $21.87 prices with used copies selling for around five bucks, as I write this.
+The Kindle version is kind of high for some reason (not Barry and I to be sure.)